• Skip to primary navigation

 Making these decadent cookies is super simple:

-First, combine the peanut butter, eggs, molasses, vanilla extract and sweetener in a medium sized bowl.
-Mix until thoroughly combined.
+Combine the PB, eggs, molasses, vanilla extract, salt and sweetener in a medium sized bowl.

-Finally, stir in the sugar-free chocolate chips and chopped peanuts.
+Mix in in the sugar-free chocolate chips and chopped peanuts.

-Roll or scoop in 1 inch balls onto a cookie sheet lined with parchment paper or a silicone baking mat.
+• Roll or scoop in 1 inch balls onto a cookie sheet lined with parchment paper or a silicone baking mat

-Decorate the top of each cookie with extra chocolate chips and bake for about 10 minutes.
+• Decorate the top of each cookie with extra chocolate chips and bake for about 10 minutes

 To get a crunchier cookie